-- Use an accurate meat thermometer to determine when meat has reached desired degree of doneness.
-Insert the thermometer into the center of the thickest portion of the meat or inner thigh or breast of poultry.
-For an accurate reading, the tip of the thermometer should not touch fat, bone, or gristle. - After reading the thermometer once, push it further into the meat 1/2 inch or more and read again.
-If the temperature drops, return the meat to the oven for more cooking. - Check pork and poultry with a thermometer in 2-3 places to ensure adequate doneness. - Poultry and roasts will be easier to carve if loosely covered with foil and allowed to stand 10-15 minutes after removal from the oven.
+- Use an accurate meat thermometer or temperature probe (see page 24) to determine when meat has reached desired degree of doneness.
+Insert the thermometer or probe into the center of the thickest portion of the meat or inner thigh or breast of poultry.
+For an accurate reading, the tip of the thermometer or probe should not touch fat, bone, or gristle. - After reading the thermometer once, push it further into the meat 1/2 inch or more and read again.
+If the temperature drops, return the meat to the oven for more cookina. - · Check pork and poultry with a thermometer in 2-3 places to ensure adequate doneness. - Poultry and roasts will be easier to carve if loosely covered with foil and allowed to stand 10-15 minutes after removal from the oven.